DaveBackus/Data_Bootcamp/docs/index.rst

 **Work in progress, use at your own risk.**

-Current version of this material:  http://davebackus.github.io/Data_Bootcamp/
+Current version of this material:  http://pages.stern.nyu.edu/~dbackus/bootcamp/

+We hope to host this on GitHub but we're not there yet.
+When we do, the link will be http://davebackus.github.io/Data_Bootcamp/ (What's there now is not up to date.)

 We have students every term who would like to get some programming experience, which they think will expand their career opportunities.